TimMcCool/scratchattach/README.md

 session.get_linked_user()
 ```

-You can also get users without logging in:
+You can also get users without logging in: (but then you can't use any functions that require a login, like user.follow(), user.post_comment(), ...)
 ```python
 user = scratch3.get_user("username")
 ```